oussamaelfig/oussamaelfig/README.md

 <h3 align="center">Bachelor Student at University of Quebec at Montreal | Computer Science and Software Engineering</h3>
 I am passionate about New Information Technologies.
 My ambition is to make a career in the design and development of Business Intelligence, Machine Learning and Data Engineering solutions.
 I am open to work on any project as internship or freelance.

-- 🔭 I’m currently working on Recommendations System
+- 🔭 I’m currently working on Bookstorex-management
 - 🌱 I’m currently learning Data structures and operationg systems
 - 📫 How to reach me: oelfigha2002@gmail.com